funwithcodin/CODTECH-Task2/README.md

 Launches the application, creating an instance of the library system GUI.

 Conclusion:
-The Library Management System project serves as an effective tool for managing library resources.
+LibraTrack serves as an effective tool for managing library resources.
 With its user-friendly interface and functional design, it addresses essential library operations while providing room for enhancements, such as integrating persistent data storage.
 Future iterations could include advanced features like overdue fine calculations, role-based access controls, and more sophisticated search functionalities to improve the overall user experience.
 ![Captures - File Explorer 05-11-2024 23_14_29](https://github.com/user-attachments/assets/d7473bc9-56ba-4659-bb39-bbf8f96ef447)